 League.
 The club ceased activity completely in 1955, when the local council refused to renew its lease on its home ground, City Park.

 The Edinburgh City Football Club Ltd (Social Club), which had continued trading throughout the abeyance of the football club, gave their approval in 1986 for Postal United to use the Edinburgh City name.

 The club has regularly participated in the Scottish Cup since the mid-1990s, when it became a full member of the Scottish Football Association.
 In the 1997–98 Scottish Cup they defeated SFL club, East Stirlingshire, before losing to Premier League opposition Dunfermline Athletic at East End Park.
 In 2012-13 they defeated SFL club Montrose 3-1 at Links Parks before Queen of the South defeated ''the citizens'' 2-0 at Meadowbank in the next round.

 The club applied to join the Scottish Football League in 2002, after Airdrieonians had gone bankrupt but lost out to a successful Gretna FC application and applied again following Gretna's liquidation in 2008 which Annan Athletic FC were elected.

 The club won the East of Scotland Football League Premier Division title for the first time in the 2005-06 season.

-Edinburgh City also have a fantastic youth section ranging from kids as young as 5 years old through to our U19 team who play in the various youth leagues within the Edinburgh area, our U20 team play in the East of Scotland League where their home games are also based at Meadowbank Stadium.
+Edinburgh City also have a fantastic youth section ranging from children as young as five years old through to our U19s team who play in the various youth leagues within the Edinburgh area.
+Our U20s team play in the East of Scotland League where their home games are also based at Meadowbank Stadium.
 You can find out more using the ''teams'' tab on the website.

 SPFL League 2 play off winners 2016